Question: "Should a Christian celebrate holidays?"Recommended Resource:

-That leaves Christians with a difficult decision in regards to holidays – should a practice that was started as a pagan religious ritual be continued?
-Here are a few things to consider: (A) Does the holiday in any way promote false doctrine or immorality (Galatians 5:19-23)?
-(B) Can we thank God for what we observe on a holiday (1 Thessalonians 5:16-18)?
-(C) Will celebrating the holiday detract from your Christian testimony / witness (Philippians 2:15)?
-This is a decision a Christian family needs to make together.
-Pray to God, asking Him what He would have you to do (James 1:5).
+Christians trying to decide whether or not to celebrate a holiday should consider a few things: a) Does the holiday in any way promote false doctrine, superstition, or immorality (Galatians 5:19–23)? b) Can we thank God for what we observe on a holiday (1 Thessalonians 5:16–18)? c) Will celebrating the holiday detract from our Christian testimony or witness (Philippians 2:15)? d) Is there a way to “redeem” elements of the holiday and use them to glorify God (1 Corinthians 10:31)?
+In asking all these questions, we should pray to God, asking Him for guidance (James 1:5).

 More insights from your Bible study - Get Started with Logos Bible Software for Free!